15+ Strategic Interview Questions to Ask Candidates

 Download this list: Strategic Interview Questions to Ask Candidates PDF

-The type of questions you ask a candidate in an interview will depend on the role (i.e., what you ask a software engineer will be quite different than what you ask a marketing manager).
-However, you can ask non-role specific questions to help you better understand the candidate’s approach to work and the general skills they possess (e.g., problem solving and communication).
+The type of questions you ask a candidate will depend on the role (i.e., what you ask a software engineer will be quite different than what you ask a marketing manager).
+However, you can ask non-role-specific questions to help you better understand the candidate’s approach to work and the general skills they possess (e.g., problem-solving skills and communication).

-To compile this list, we asked two SeekOut recruiters for their favorite strategic interview questions to ask candidates, and we got some help from Laszlo Bock, former Google Senior Vice President of People Operations and advisor to SeekOut.
-You’ll also find a few questions submitted by audience members from our recent webinar with Laszlo, which you can view by following the link below.
+To compile this list of questions to ask a candidate in an interview, we asked two SeekOut recruiters for their favorites, and we got some help from Laszlo Bock, former Google Senior Vice President of People Operations.
+You’ll also find a few questions submitted by our talent community.

-The following are great interview questions to ask at the beginning stages of the process.
+The following are good interview questions to ask a candidate at the beginning stages of the process.
 These are commonly asked by the recruiter during the screening stage, but anyone throughout the interview loop will find these helpful.

 1. Can you walk me through your experience at a high level?